 Roderick Simpson continues to practice, principally in advisory roles in architecture, planning and urban design.

-Rod is a Registered Architect, (NSW ARB5868) a Fellow of the Planning Institute, a corporate member of the Australian Institute of Landscape Architects and Recognised Urban Designer (UDG UK)\ and founding Member of the Urban Design Association NSW.
+Rod is a Registered Architect, (NSW ARB5868) a Fellow of the Planning Institute of Australia, Recognised Urban Designer (UDG UK) and founding Member of the Urban Design Association NSW.

 Prior to being appointed as the inaugural Environment Commissioner of the Greater Sydney Commission, he was director of the Urban Design and Urbanism programs at the University of Sydney until 2016.
 His work has focused on sustainability since the early 1990s and more recently resilience.
 His current focus is to shift practice from planning’s narrow focus on transport and productivity to give equal importance to ‘blue and green infrastructure’ as a starting point for planning and the need to recognise the importance of urban design at all scales and stages of urban development.